jzunic-zoomba/Projects/Trithium/Halo_3CX_OnCall/ReadMe.md

 The 3CX file was taken from 3CX (with specifics removed) while the HaloPSA files were taken from the GitHub Actions associated to Trithium.
 Also with specifics removed.

 ## HaloPSA
-HaloPSA a workflow was used to activate workflow actions to properly time it.
+HaloPSA a yml file was used to activate workflow actions to properly time it.
-Note that the computers default time zone is UCT so plan accordingly.
+Note that the computers **default time zone is UCT** so plan accordingly.